-ANSWER: Before we begin, it needs to be noted that ANY disobedience in which forgiveness is sincerely asked in the name of Jesus is not an unpardonable sin and will be forgiven (Matthew 12:31 - 32, John 3:16, 1John 2:1 - 2, 3:5, etc.).
-Your question is closely related to the idea of what does it mean to blaspheme God.
+ANSWER: It should first be noted that any sin which is sincerely repented of is never unpardonable (unforgivable)!
+God promises that through the blood of Christ, meaning his sacrifice, we can be forgiven of all disobedience and reconciled to him (Matthew 12:31 - 32, John 3:16, 1John 2:1 - 2, 3:5, Romans 5:9 - 10).
+Your question on the unpardonable sin is closely related to the idea of what does it mean to blaspheme God.

 . . . every sin and blasphemy shall be forgiven to men except the blasphemy against the Holy Spirit; that shall not be forgiven to men . . . but whoever speaks against the Holy Spirit, it shall not be forgiven him . . .
-(Matthew 12:31 - 32, HBFV throughout, see parallel account in Mark 3:22 - 29)
+(Matthew 12:31 - 32, HBFV throughout, see also Mark 3:22 - 29).

 What makes the trangression Jesus discussed in Matthew 12 unpardonable (unforgiveable)?
 It is a deliberate renunciation of God.
 It is a knowing and willful rejection, without sorrow or any regret, of Jesus' sacrifice and the gift of salvation.
 It is the ultimate choice to consistently disobey God and forever refuse to repent.
 Satan the devil has not deceived those who have committed this kind of transgression.
 Those who commit this sin have seared their consciences as if with a hot iron (1Timothy 4:2).